iv-org/invidious/README.md

 ## Documentation:

-The complete documentation is available on https://docs.invidious.io/
+The complete documentation is available on https://docs.invidious.io/ (or alternatively on its own [Github repository](https://github.com/iv-org/documentation)).

 ---